How to get homeowners insurance with an old roof

 What other factors affect homeowners insurance rates?

-Other factors that impact home insurance premiums include location, age of the home, and if you have any safety features.
+Other factors that impact home insurance premiums include location, age of the home, and if you have safety features.
 Some companies may offer discounts to people with safety features such as cameras and smart alarms.

 What are some of the advantages of homeowners insurance?